 That’s right.
-What you eat (or don’t eat) can be incredibly important when it comes to the frequency of your migraines and managing pain.
+What you eat can be incredibly important when it comes to the frequency of your migraines and managing pain.
 Read on to learn what foods are typically safe and how your diet affects your migraines.

 Migraines are personal.
 That means when it comes to diet and managing the pain, there’s no hard and fast rules that apply to everyone.

 The connection between diet and migraines is a complicated one, says Dr. Sara Crystal, a clinical neurologist and a Cove medical advisor.
 It’s not unusual for individuals to find particular foods more triggering than others, but the specific ingredients that cause or contribute to head pain are different for everyone.
 That’s why it’s important for individuals to monitor their personal eating habits and track their body’s reactions.

-With that said, there are some general trends when it comes to what to avoid, and what’s typically safe.
+With that said, there are some general trends when it comes to what’s typically safe (and what to avoid).